PierreTanZY/Pygame-testing/1/README.md

-Following 'The ultimate introduction to Pygame' youtube tutorial by ClearCode.
+Following 'The ultimate introduction to Pygame' youtube tutorial created by ClearCode.
 'https://www.youtube.com/watch?v=AY9MnQ4x3zk'

 Imported assets via
 'https://github.com/clear-code-projects/UltimatePygameIntro'

 Made two python files:-
-test1.py mainly uses functions whilst test2.py heavily incoporates sprite classes.
+test1.py mainly uses functions whilst test2.py heavily incorporates sprite classes.

 Overall,
 I learned alot in this tutorial such as the basics in pygame, displaying surfaces, utilising the built in sound system, intepreting user input, managing a score system and most importantly, learnt the importance of organised and structured code.
 When writing, debugging, and deciphering my code, there was a stark difference in the readability between the two files - Despite them both having the same amount of lines, test1.py came off as chaos and cryptic whereas test2.py read as structured and orderly.